-The first act is almost flawless with a tight narrative punctuated with solid songs and some of the best production numbers you will see on Broadway today.
-The musical begins with the introductions of two of the main newsies, Jack Kelly, portrayed with a spunky self-confidence by Jeremy Jordan; and his crippled pal, Crutchie, played with determination and grit by Andrew Keenan-Bolger.
-Soon the other boys, a ragamuffin group, enter the scene and, from there, the storyline quickly develops as the young men decide to strike over an increase in their upfront costs (newsies needed to buy their newspapers that were, then, resold at a slightly higher price).
-Fortifying the assemblage’s mettle are two fresh recruits to the newsie ranks—Davey, played with an initial immaturity and then a swaggering resolve by Ben Fankhauser; and his younger brother, Les, at this performance played with an impish pluckiness by Lewis Grotto.
+The first act is almost flawless with a tight narrative punctuated with solid songs and some of the best dancing on a musical theater stage.
+The show begins with the introductions of two of the main newsies--Jack Kelly, portrayed with a spunky, charismatic, self-confidence by Joey Barreiro; and his disabled pal, Crutchie, played with determination and grit by Zachary Sayle.
+Soon the other boys, a ragamuffin group, enter the scene and, from there, the storyline quickly develops as the young men decide to strike over an increase in their upfront costs (newsies needed to buy their newspapers and resell them at a slightly higher price).
+Fortifying the assemblage’s mettle are two fresh recruits to the newsie ranks—Davey, played with an initial immaturity and then a swaggering resolve by Stephen Michael Langton; and his younger brother, Les (played by a rotating group of three young actors).

 Director Jeff Calhoun, who works seamlessly with Choreographer Gattelli, is able to corral the newsies into a cohesive group of performers, conveying both a sense of pathos, hardship, and comradeship of the street-wise youths.
 He is less successful in the scenes, few as they are, with the adult performers.

-The cast is led by Jeremy Jordan, who reprises his critically acclaimed performance from the Paper Mill Playhouse production earlier this year.
-Jordan is combative, suave, and vulnerable as the head newsie, Jack Kelly.
+The cast, led by Joey Barreiro, is combative, suave, and vulnerable as the head newsie, Jack Kelly.
 He is the glue that keeps not only the assemblage of outcasts together, but pretty much the whole show.
-You also have to feel good for the actor.
-After leaving Newsies he went in to star in the ill-fated Bonnie & Clyde on Broadway.
-After that musical’s quick demise he was able to slide back into the role of Jack Kelly and into a show that should be one of the hottest tickest on Broadway.
-Ben Fankhauser, making his Broadway debut, gives his character, Davey, a bit more shading then the other newsies as he grows from an innocent outsider of the group to a more resolute, strong-willed instigator.
+Stephen Michael Langton gives his character, Davey, a bit more shading then the other newsies as he grows from an innocent outsider of the group to a more resolute, strong-willed instigator.
+Morgan Keene is spunky and full of determination as the girl reporter and love interest of Jack Kelly.
 The other young men in the production, well, strong acting is not really required for their parts.
 Delivering a smart aleck remark and palling around is pretty much what is required, besides being able to dance up a storm.
 The adult actors, while competent and professional, serve more to keep the storyline flowing.

 The mostly large-scale, erector set scenic design by Tobin Ost emulates the fire escapes and claustrophobic nature of the late 19th and early 20th century tenements of New York City.